ctoec/ece-reporter-analysis/README.md

 - IncomeLevels: Income levels by family size for 75% of State Median Income and 200% of Federal Poverty Level.
 - Rates: Pre-set rates for Child Day Care slots based on various child and site characteristics.

+#### TODOs

+- Add Funding Time Splits, current reporting only allows for FT or PT

+### ecis_extraction

+This pulls data from the ECIS system and inserts it in the analytical database with enrollments on a monthly basis historically.
+As of 2020-06-11 the data is from a snapshot of the ECIS database as of Feb.
+2020.

+#### TODOs

+- Identify parent organizations for sites in ECIS
+- Get rate and revenue numbers for historical CDC data and non-CDC Funding Sources
+- Determine logic for C4K fundings and start dates, these live in `Enrollment.AdditionalFundingSources`
+- Check for active users, check if they have aged out
+- Schedule meeting with Julie after 6/24

 ## Tests

 Tests are set up to be run in an Azure Pipeline using the Docker Compose setup created in docker-compose.yml.